Our Eyes to Life

 Burrough’s books are the most intriguing, and I tried his suggestions because it was clean food ingredients.
 Although I was trying to support the kids that were losing their vision, I also had these little spots in my vision and figured I would try it first and see how it goes.
 A couple of the kids said they had spots too.

 A recent addition to our “eye” apothecary is moringa.
-We have seen farm animals devour it and eliminate the “cloudy” in the eyes.
-We know it has a nutrient density, so we are taking the powder form and adding it to everything we can.
+We have seen farm animals devour it and eliminate the “cloudy” in the eyes so we began to try it too.
+We know it has a high nutrient density, so we are taking the powder form and adding it to everything we can.

 Below is the eye drop recipe if you choose to try it.
 It is stated as useful for reducing; glaucoma, cataracts, spots, film or cloudiness, and growths around the eyes, according to sources.